AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

   ![Picture on how live playerlist looks like.](_static/live_playerlist.png){ width="420" loading="lazy"}
 </figure>

 This has a variety of uses, from statistical to moderation - it's really up to you what you do with this information.
-I know of one Realm owner who uses it both to narrow down subjects to a precise degree while also tracking active Realm times.
-Using Discord's search functionality (heavily suggest looking into that if you haven't use it, by the way), the possibilities are near endless.
+Some Realms use it both to narrow down subjects to a precise degree while also tracking active Realm times.
+Using Discord's search functionality, the possibilities are near endless.

 #### Device Information